panchbhai1969/A-Neural-QA-Model-for-DBpedia/WeekSix.md

 (query_starts_with[number]+"where { <A>  "+ query_suffix + prop_link  +" ?x "+ query_ends_with[number])
 ```

 - query_starts_with: defines how the query should start. i.e. select ?x or select count(*) as ?x etc.
-- query_suffix: Determines the moddle part of the query used mainly in recursive query generation, to be discussed shortly.
+- query_suffix: Determines the middle part of the query used mainly in recursive query generation, to be discussed shortly.
 - prop_link: contains the URI of the property in the shortened format, like dbo:spouse for `http://dbpedia.org/ontology/spouse`.
 - query_ends_with: defines how the query should end. i.e. `} order by ?x limit 1` or `} order by ?x limit 1` etc.